Lisa Whelchel: Personal life

-After recording her music album, Whelchel briefly dated fellow Christian musician Steve Taylor and appeared in his music video for Meltdown (at Madame Tussaud's).On July 9, 1988, Whelchel married Steven Cauble, who was an associate pastor at The Church on the Way in Van Nuys, California, which Whelchel attended at the time.
-The couple, who have three adult children, divorced in March 2012.
+After recording her music album, Whelchel briefly dated fellow Christian musician Steve Taylor and appeared in his music video for Meltdown (at Madame Tussaud's).
+On July 9, 1988, Whelchel married Steven Cauble, who was an associate pastor at The Church on the Way in Van Nuys, California, which Whelchel attended at the time.
+The couple had three children together, before divorcing in March 2012.
+In 2019, Whelchel married Pete Harris, a psychologist.
+Whelchel has one stepson from the marriage, whom she has referred to as her 'bonus son.'